kubernetes-retired/spartakus/README.md

 UUID as the cluster ID.
 Note that if you stop this deployment and re-run it, the UUID will be different.
 Managing the UUIDs is outside of the scope of Spartakus.

-If you want to save the YAML manifest that above run command produces, you can simply execute the following (note: the `--export` flag strips cluster-specific information):
+If you want to save the YAML manifest that the command above produces, you can simply execute the following (note: the `--export` flag strips cluster-specific information):

 ```bash
 $ kubectl get deployment spartakus --export -o yaml